 Unlike Flash, HTML5 is supported on all Apple products without any plug-ins and across all browsers on desktop computers and laptops.
 That HTML5 is available on all devices makes it a better choice for companies who want their employees to be able to access media on the go.

-Seven years ago, Steve Jobs wrote a manifesto explaining why Flash should be discontinued, most importantly due to issues with security and performance.
+Years ago, Steve Jobs wrote a manifesto explaining why Flash should be discontinued, most importantly due to issues with security and performance.
 Adobe has been unable to effectively address these two things as technology advances.

 You know it’s time to make the switch to HTML5 eLearning tools when Adobe themselves proclaim that Flash is dead.
 By 2020, Adobe will no longer be updating, developing, or otherwise utilizing Flash in their arsenal of creative tools.
 Although they will still need to maintain a minimum level of security because Flash was so widely used, they will no longer be as diligent.
 This could mean dangerous news for companies still using Flash.